Burbridge Arts Logo

 An introduction to the work of Nick Burbridge, folk-rock band McDermott's Two Hours and Tommy McDermott's Theatre.

 Nick BurbridgeNick is an Anglo-Irish writer and musician based in Brighton, England and married with three children.
-He has been active for over twenty-five years as a poet, playwright, novelist, documentary, short story and song writer.
-His writing is characterised by a commitment to the dispossessed.
+He has been active for over thirty-five years as a poet, playwright, novelist, documentary, short story and song writer.
+His writing is characterised by a commitment to the dispossessed, undertaken without profit, and in relative obscurity.

-In 1986, as singer-songwriter, he co-founded McDermott's Two Hours (see their myspace page), a band that 'cut the mustard' (Q Magazine), and earned a reputation as one of the best live acts of its genre.McDermotts Two HoursTheir album The Enemy Within (Hag CD2) has become a folk-rock classic.
-One track, 'Dirty Davey' was covered by The Levellers on their eponymous album, which sold over 250,000 copies.
+In 1986, as singer-songwriter, he co-founded McDermott's Two Hours, a band that 'cut the mustard' (Q Magazine), and earned a reputation as one of the best live acts of its genre.Their album The Enemy Within (Hag CD2) has become a folk-rock classic.
+One track, 'Dirty Davey' was covered by The Levellers on their eponymous album.

-Recent collaborations between the two bands have produced four albums of Nick's songs: World Turned Upside Down, Claws And Wings, Disorder and
+McDermotts Two HoursLater collaborations between the two bands produced four albums of Nick's songs: World Turned Upside Down, Claws And Wings, Disorder and

 Nick is writer-in-residence with Tommy McDermott's Theatre (founded 1989), a Brighton-based company dedicated to producing politically informed and dramatically inventive work, which draws on a wide range of local resources.
 It has collaborated with the Soho Theatre Company, The Common Sense, and youth and college drama groups in the area.
 TMT has been responsible for several successful Brighton Festival productions, outreach work and community projects.
 Nick's work has also featured regularly on BBC Radio 4.